cuevhv/pytorch_sdf/README.md

 # Diferentiable Sign Distance Field (SDF) for pytorch
-This package provides a PyTorch module that SDF using fast winding numbers.
-The distance is differentiable.
+This package provides a PyTorch module that returns the SDF using fast winding numbers.
+The distance is differentiable and the mesh doesn't need to be watertight!

 ## Table of Contents